5 things every blogger should know about starting a blog to avoid common “newbie” mistakes and prepare yourself to make an income blogging.

 This is one I was very careful about, because my family was living solely on my husband’s income at the time I started my blog.
 However, I see so many new bloggers spend a LOT of money on classes, fancy equipment, multiple scheduling tools, etc. before they’ve started earning any income to offset their cost of operation.
 Keep your overhead as low as possible for as long as possible!

-I selected one blog conference to attend in my first year (an awesome experience!) that was in driving distance of my home.
+- Blog Conference Ticket — I selected one blog conference to attend in my first year (an awesome experience!) that was in driving distance of my home.
+Conferences are an amazing way to network with fellow bloggers AND brands that may want to work with you.

 READ MORE: See the blogging tools I use, and learn which ones you can skip!